gbinal/p-o-d.github.com/faq.md

 2. [Fork](https://help.github.com/articles/fork-a-repo) the project.
 3. Make changes as you would normally using the tools installed in step #1.
 4. Push the changes back to your fork.
-5. Submitting a pull request to this repository.
+5. Submit a pull request to this repository.
-6. You change should appear once approved.
+6. You change should appear once it's approved.

 *Note: All contributors retain the original copyright to their contribution, but by contributing to this project, you grant a world-wide, royalty-free, perpetual, irrevocable, non-exclusive, transferable license to all users under the terms of the license(s) under which this project is distributed.*